gasagna/Flows.jl/README.md

 # IMEXRKCB.jl

-This repository contains an efficient Julia implementation of three of the eight low-storage implicit-explicit Runge-Kutta time integration schemes recently developed by Daniele Cavaglieri & Tom Bewley, CB ([JCP, 286, pp. 172-193, 2015](http://www.sciencedirect.com/science/article/pii/S0021999115000352)).
+This repository contains an efficient Julia implementation of three of the eight low-storage implicit-explicit Runge-Kutta time integration schemes recently developed by Daniele Cavaglieri & Tom Bewley ([JCP, 286, pp. 172-193, 2015](http://www.sciencedirect.com/science/article/pii/S0021999115000352)).
 These schemes are particularly suited for high-dimensional systems with stiff behaviour, such as systems arising from the discretisations of the Navier-Stokes equations for turbulent flow simulation.

 More specifically, the third-order accurate schemes __IMEXRKCB3e__ and __IMEXRKCB3c__ are available using the three-register implementation of [2R] IMEXRK schemes, while the fourth-order accurate __IMEXRKCB4__ scheme is available using the four-register implementation for [3R] schemes.
 These three also have embedded schemes for local error estimation that can be enabled if required.
 However, no step-size control feature is currently implemented.
-The code provides the basic building blocks to construct more advanced time integrators.
-Only low-level primitives are defined in this package.

 ## Usage ##

 ### Definition of the state ###
 We use duck-typing throughout to impose as little restriction as possible on user types.
 The state type can be anything, not simply a vector, but it must implement a basic indexing interface.
 For example, assume the state is represented by
 ```julia
 struct FooBar
     data        # actual state variables, e.g. a vector, matrix, shared array...